All about scorecards

 • For example, “Did the rep get buy-in on the agenda?”, “Did the discovery feel natural?”, “Did the rep go through levels 1-3 of the pain funnel?”

-Phase 2: Enabling your team
+Phase 2: Enable your team

 Once you’ve created and published the scorecard, review expectations with those responsible for scoring.
 Think about what works best for your team.